WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/issuer.md

 ## unauthorized upload trusted issuer 1

-CountryB attempts to upload a trusted issuer certificate of CountryA
+CountryB attempts to upload a trusted issuer entry of CountryA

 It must not appear in the trustlist.
 * "CountryA" creates a trusted issuer entry